 What it is it about metal and kombucha anyway?
 It’s a complicated relationship.

 One hard fact is that because of the acidic composition, kombucha will leach toxins, and flavor, from it’s container (metal or plastic).
 You avoid this problem with glass fermentors.

 With the highest grade “non-reactive” stainless steel A.K.A.
 “304”.
 Even after it’s been de-magnetized.
 It’s still going to have a sum negative affect on the final product.
 Our gut – and this is something commonly heard from others as well – tells us a simple little story.
-You have to listen for it, but hidden behind some bushes, there’s a general feeling people describe when talking about, the way they feel, after drinking Pure Luck® – Pure Kombucha™ vs. other brands of kombucha.
+You have to listen for it, but hidden behind some blushes, there’s a general feeling people describe when talking about, the way they feel, after drinking Pure Luck® – Pure Kombucha™ vs. other brands of kombucha.
 We noticed it too.

 Molecules behave in a way, at a level, that not only, cannot be seen with the naked eye, but also that cannot be avoided, because of the laws of nature.
 Magnetism surrounds us.
 Two easy examples.
 Our heart generates a magnetic field and so does the Earth.
 A third different example would be when you rub your feet on the carpet and then touch metal.
 You get that shock because energy is all around us.
 You can’t remove energy from any space, not even in a vacuum.
 It’s omnipresent.
-The take-away from this is that kombucha is full of charged probiotics.
+The take-away from this is that kombucha is full of charged probiotics and electrons.
 The “pro” of the word meaning “positive” and “biotic” here, meaning bacteria – positively charged bacteria.

 Then we also learned how the stress levels of animals changed as a result of their enclosure.
 Studies found that when enclosed by an electrified fence animals excreted more stress hormones than when a natural barrier was used.
 This stress in turn changed the flavor and hormonal content of the milk.
 So actually, the best cheese really does come from from the happiest, stress free animals!
 There’s two morals of the story at play here.